-Offline mode performs differently from the online mode that always optimizes for the compressed size.
+The offline mode performs differently from the online mode which always optimizes for the compressed size.
 Instead, load shedding is needed when local storage runs out of space.
 For all ingestion data, we use the local disk as temporary storage.
 When there is not enough space, we do more aggressive compression (even lossy compression) on less valuable or less informative segments instead of removing some segments.

 The informativeness can be measured by the query usage of the given segment.
 A query counter for each segment is a straightforward solution for measuring the informativeness of segments.
 However, the informativeness should also reflect the contribution of each segment to the query.
 For example, segment A with 1% qualified entry should be less informative for segment B with 99% qualified entry.
 The cluster centroid should be more informative than a normal vector for the distance measure.
-The informativeness definition is still in progress.

-5.1.3 Power-saving mode
+Power-saving mode

 In the power-saving mode, we optimize for the most power-efficient compression in addition to meeting other constraints.
 We choose the most power-efficient compression approach from the qualified candidates from other constraints.
-We can also use a good scheduling policy for the compression task to optimize power consumption further [50, 63].
-We can batch the segments before starting the compression process until we finish all compression tasks, then go back to idle for energy saving [48].
+We can also use a good scheduling policy for the compression task to optimize power consumption further [64, 79].
+We can batch the segments before starting the compression process until we finish all compression tasks, then go back to idle for energy saving [61].
 Another strategy is instead of applying compression by default, we lazily compress the informative segments and upload data.
 The segments with no query access or low information will be dropped directly.